vitalk/vim-simple-todo/README.md

 - Support [GitHub-like task lists](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments):

   - [x] Works well with different markdown list markers, e.g. `-`, `+`, `*`.
-  + [x] So it’s easy to create tasks in issues or pull requests on GitHub
+  + [ ] So it’s easy to create tasks in issues or pull requests on GitHub

+- Visually selected tasks can be processed at once.

 - Each mapping is repeatable via <kbd>.</kbd> (require [tpope/repeat](https://github.com/tpope/vim-repeat)).